harper-rhett/harp-engine/README.md

 # HarpEngine
 Harp Engine is a (currently) 2D C# game development framework built on the [Raylib Graphics Library](https://www.raylib.com/).
 It is outfitted with tools designed to make prototyping simple, projects scalable, and scope-creep manageable.

+Currently the only support is for x64 systems, but I can promise you that will change.
+I just need to add the raylib executables for other runtimes to the project.
+I will get around to it.

 # Features
 - Scene management system (with entities, update loops, and layers)
 - Window resolution management (scale or clip game content automatically)